fablabbcn/fablabbcn-legacy-web/_posts/workshops/2016-03-30-twistab-workshop.md

 layout: workshop_post
 type: workshop
 workshopteaser: workshops_loop/3dprinting-2016.jpg
-title: 3D Printing and Scanning// April 2016
+title: Twistab Workshop // April 2016
-meta: "Take part in the workshop and learn how 3d printing technology works and discover the most suitable technique for your project.
-In addition, you will have the opportunity to print an object created by you or by any of the users who share their models in open platforms."
+meta: "Learn the workflow and the skills to transform a generic design into a personal object.
+During this workshop, particiapants will learn and experiment with 3D modeling, laser cutting, engraving and CNC milling by personalizing his own Twistab."
 author: Fab Lab BCN
 date: 2016/01/05
 category: workshop